All Products

 • Parameters

-• num_keys: required.
-The value is a constant of the BIGINT type and must be greater than or equal to 0.
-This parameter specifies the number of columns that can be used as keys when you transpose one row into multiple rows.
+• num_keys: A required constant of the BIGINT type.
+The value must be greater than or equal to 0.
+This parameter specifies the number of columns to be used as keys when you transpose one row into multiple rows.

-• idx: required.
-The ID of a row after the row is transposed.
+• idx: Required.
+The ID of a row after it is transposed.

 • Return value

-Transposed rows are returned.
+Returns transposed rows.
 The new column name is specified by as.
 The first output column is the transposed subscript, which starts from 1.
-The data types of the columns that are used as keys remain unchanged, and the data types of other columns remain unchanged.
+The data types of the columns that are used as keys remain unchanged, and the data types of other columns also remain unchanged.

 • Examples